Seven Deadly Sins

 - Selling illusions.
 Watch out for things like private REITs and equity-indexed annuities.
 “It’s like a CD, but you earn the returns of the stock market” is often the catchphrase.
 Without FDIC insurance, this couldn’t be further from the truth.
 Risk doesn’t disappear just because you can’t get a daily price quote.

-Tony Isola’s previous article for HumbleDollar was 403 Beware.
+Tony Isola’s previous article was 403 Beware.
 Tony works at Ritholtz Wealth Management, specializing in helping educators reach their financial goals using a fiduciary model.
-To learn more, visit his blog, A Teachable Moment, or follow him on Twitter @ATeachMoment.
+To learn more, visit his blog, A Teachable Moment.
+Follow Tony on Twitter @ATeachMoment.